Swadhin Bangla Betar Kendra: Declaration of Independence

 Mujib was arrested on the night of 25–26 March 1971 at about 1:30 am (as per Radio Pakistan's news on 29 March 1971).

 This is Swadhin Bangla Betar Kendra.
-I, Major Ziaur Rahman, at the direction of Bangabandhu Mujibur Rahman, hereby declare that the Independent People's Republic of Bangladesh has been established.
+I, Major Ziaur Rahman, at the direction of Bangabandhu Sheikh Mujibur Rahman, hereby declare that the Independent People's Republic of Bangladesh has been established.
 At his direction, I have taken the command as the temporary Head of the Republic.
 In the name of Sheikh Mujibur Rahman, I call upon all Bengalees to rise against the attack by the West Pakistani Army.
 We shall fight to the last to free our motherland.
 Victory is, by the Grace of Allah, ours.
 Joy Bangla.

 This was the story (described to the Press Trust of India-PTI's East Pakistan correspondent journalist Jyoti Sen Gupta in 1971 by Prof. Md.
 Khaled, Awami League vice-president of Chittagong, Belal Muhammad, Pakistan Radio rebel and others who took part in Chittagong revolution in March 1971) of the birth of independent Bangladesh in a small room in the radio transmitter center at the industrial township, Kalurghat skirting Chittagong where Surya Sen with a handful of revolutionaries had 40 years ago challenged the mighty British Government by armed attack on its armory.

 Major Zia's message was heard by a few sub-editors and reporters in news offices in Dacca while tuning in to different stations for news of their own country.
 Those days they were cut off from free news circulation and were forced to bring out their papers with press notes and hand-outs given by the Martial Law Authorities.
 Newspapers had no authority to use any news broadcast by radio systems of countries other than Pakistan.